SF-WDI-LABS/react-intro/README.md

 * Render these properties using a Post component.
 * The HTML (or more accurately, JSX) composition of your Post is up to you.

-_For the solution, check out the code in the code in `simple-blog-app`._

 ---